pilotmoon/popclipweb/site/terms.md

 ## Definitions

-*I*, *me*: Nicholas Moore, a sole trader in the United Kingdom doing business using the the trading name [Pilotmoon Software](https://pilotmoon.com/about).
+*I*, *me*: Nicholas Moore, a sole trader in the United Kingdom doing business using the trading name [Pilotmoon Software](https://pilotmoon.com/about).

 *Product*: the PopClip software application.
 The scope of the product does not include any extensions (see [Extensions](#extensions) below).